Mathuv/sq-doc-summary/README.md

 - [ ] Add support for other languages.
 - [ ] Test the API with real data.
 - [ ] Test the API with large text.
+- [ ] Handle extraction of summary for very large text with background task.
 - [ ] Incorporate Deep Learning based text summarization to improve the performance.
 - [ ] Add support for other document types (e.g. PDF, Word, etc.)
 - [ ] Add support for other document formats (e.g. JSON, XML, etc.)